Pruthvik007/SampleEcommerceApplication/README.md

 - `JWT_SECRET`: The secret key for JWT token generation.
 - `ADMIN_NAME`: The name of the admin user.
 - `ADMIN_EMAIL`: The email of the admin user.
+- `ADMIN_PASSWORD`: The password of the admin user.

 ## Running the Application